markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Publishing with GitHub

 As you get into a comfortable workflow, you'll want to commit to Git often.
 This ensures you don't accidentally lose any work and gives you a "save point" that you can potentially revert back to.
-We just finished an important milestone: outlining the high-level structure of our web page.
+We just finished an important milestone: outlining the high-level structure of our webpage.
 This is the perfect time to commit.
 Before we commit, though, let's create another file in our project:

 ```bash
 touch .gitignore